Introduction to WordPress

 - Log in to your WordPress as an administrator.

-- Again access the dashboard and there appears posts option, you can write that post and publish it.
+- Again access the dashboard, and there appears the option of a post; you can write that post and publish it.

-- Note that at this screen there is an option to add media too, here also users can upload media either from the system or from the media library.
+- Note that there is an option to add media at this screen; here also users can upload media either from the system or from the media library.

 - The HTML code can be added too.

 - Audio can also be a possible media type.